 This programme has been shown to help individuals feel better able to meet their work demands, and reduced the likelihood of prolonged sickness absence .

-We intend to adapt the Making it Work™ programme so that it is relevant for people working with a larger range of musculoskeletal conditions and to adapt its delivery to the Scottish health and social care context.
-We plan to expand the programme to people with fibromyalgia, osteoarthritis, and chronic regional and widespread pain which represent common and disabling non-inflammatory musculoskeletal conditions in Scotland.
+We aimed to adapt the Making it Work™ programme so that it is relevant for people working with a larger range of musculoskeletal conditions, and to make its delivery suitable for the Scottish health and social care context.
+We expanded the programme to people with fibromyalgia, osteoarthritis, and chronic regional and widespread pain which represent common and disabling non-inflammatory musculoskeletal conditions in Scotland.

-The research will consist of three distinct stages, or workpackages.
-Within these workpackages we will aim to:
+The research consisted of three distinct stages, or workpackages.
+Within these workpackages, the aims of the study were to:

 • Explore ideas with patients and other key stakeholders about how to develop or adapt the programme so that it is relevant for people with non-inflammatory conditions who are working in Scotland;